ShortsKing/Kat-OS/index.md

 ## Kat-OS
 ![Version][Screen04] ![USB][NoUSB]<br>
-a hopefully eventually operating system for the katos-katos, or rather an ARM program that emulates an operating system for your cat. for contributers, it is required that you place a comment on every line of code, so that we know what is happening.
+a hopefully eventually operating system for the katos-katos, or rather an ARM program that emulates an operating system for your cat. for contributers, please place appropriate commenting. wether you did so will be decided by who approves your push request.

 ## File Structure
 The file structure for this project looks like this: <br>